microsoft/autogen/README.md

 - It provides a collection of working systems with different complexities.
 These systems span a [wide range of applications](https://microsoft.github.io/autogen/docs/Use-Cases/agent_chat#diverse-applications-implemented-with-autogen) from various domains and complexities.
 This demonstrates how AutoGen can easily support diverse conversation patterns.
 - AutoGen provides [enhanced LLM inference](https://microsoft.github.io/autogen/docs/Use-Cases/enhanced_inference#api-unification).
 It offers utilities like API unification and caching, and advanced usage patterns, such as error handling, multi-config inference, context programming, etc.

-AutoGen is powered by collaborative [research studies](https://microsoft.github.io/autogen/docs/Research) from Microsoft, Penn State University, and the University of Washington.
+AutoGen is created out of collaborative [research](https://microsoft.github.io/autogen/docs/Research) from Microsoft, Penn State University, and the University of Washington.

 <p align="right" style="font-size: 14px; color: #555; margin-top: 20px;">
   <a href="#readme-top" style="text-decoration: none; color: blue; font-weight: bold;">